 Objective Review and Revision

-After the draft objectives were created, they were placed online for public review and comment.
-A web based system called POMS was used for this purpose.
+After the draft objectives are created, they are placed online in a web based system for public review and comment.
 This system organizes objectives by exam and content topic, displaying the objectives themselves, along with links to additional documentation about the objectives.
-Public comments about objectives were collected using the web based forms.
-Supervisors reviewed the comments and revised the objectives as necessary.
-The most recent review and revision of the objectives made use of a public twiki and mailing lists for public comments and input.
+Public comments about objectives are collected and then supervisors review the comments and revise the objectives as necessary.
+The most recent review and revision of the objectives is posted publicly on our LPI Exam Development wiki and we send them to our community and ExamDev mailing list for comments and input.

 When the objectives are finalized, we post them to LPI.org and let our community as well as courseware and training providers know, so that the training materials can be updated to reflect the new exam material.